FrancescaV/GettingAndCleaningData/README.md

 ###    2. Extracts only the measurements on the mean and standard deviation for each measurement.

-- Loading the "features.txt" file into a data frame.
+-Loading the "features.txt" file into a data frame.

 *features <- read.table("features.txt", header = FALSE,stringsAsFactors=FALSE)*